hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And some, who on their talents can't depend,
 >
-> A picture of their room to shops they send,
+> A picture[^14] of their room to shops they send,

->
+[^14]: A practise resorted to by a certain professor, who prefixes several initials to his name.

 > To hang in windows that they may be seen,
 >
 > Just like a grocer's nodding Mandarin;